 The BESS and all equipment, materials, and components incorporated therein shall be designed and installed to operate as a complete, fully integrated system.
-The system configuration may be either AC or DC coupled with the PV Plant.
+The system configuration shall be DC coupled with the PV Plant.
 To assure compliance with investment tax credit (ITC) requirements, the BESS shall be designed and integrated with the PV Plant and the ELL Transmission System such that 100% of any energy used to charge the BESS is provided directly by the PV Plant (with no energy provided by the ELL Transmission System).
 The Project shall be designed, constructed, and completed in a manner to permit Buyer to change this control requirement at a later date to allow energy to be provided by the ELL Transmission System to charge the BESS once all of the ITC for the Project has vested.

 The BESS shall be designed and constructed with sufficient redundancy such that the availability required as per this Scope Book is sustained throughout the Project and to comply with the redundancy requirements in Section 2.12 of this Scope Book.
+The BESS used in the Project must be certified to UL 9540, UL 1741, SA and IEEE 1547 by an NRTL.